mweinbergh/agorameter-data-download/README.md

 'Agora Energiewende' offers a CSV data download for the time range shown in the charts on its Agorameter website.

 This PHP class here loads data for a given time range into a PHP array variable.
 If the time range spans several months, the data is loaded in monthly chunks.
 The data itself is provided in hourly resolution.
-The electrical power unit is GW (1E9 W), the power price is in EUR.
+The electrical power unit is GW (1E9 W), the power price is in EUR/MWh.
 Negative country export values (key "at", "be" and so on) mean import.

 # Basic use: